vivid-planet/comet/.changeset/cold-guests-train.md

 "@comet/cms-api": minor
 ---

-Authenticate site preview without AuthProxy
+Create site preview JWT in the API

 With this change the site preview can be deployed unprotected.
 Authentication is made via a JWT created in the API and validated in the site.
 A separate domain for the site preview is still necessary.